-Two terms might sound like they’re the same thing, but it’s important to appreciate the distinction between risk assessment and risk evaluation (also known as risk analysis).
+The two terms might sound like they mean the same thing, but it’s important to appreciate the distinction between risk assessment and risk evaluation (also known as risk analysis).

-Risk assessment is the process of identifying all the estimated risks to your organization.
-Then, during risk analysis, you evaluate and define the characteristics of each risk and assign each risk a score.
+Risk assessment is the process of identifying all the risks to your organization.
+Then, during risk analysis, you evaluate and define the characteristics of each risk and assign each one a score.

-To evaluate risk, we must determine the significance and severity of each risk.
-We can do that in two ways:
+To evaluate a risk we must determine its significance and severity.
+This can be done in two ways:

-A qualitative risk assessment typically maps identified risk factors along the x- and y-axis of a risk assessment matrix, so stakeholders can address those issues with the highest level of severity first, and then low-probability risks later.
+A qualitative risk assessment typically maps identified risk factors along the x- and y-axis of a risk matrix, so that executives can address issues with the highest severity level first and then low-probability risks later.

 This type of risk analysis is more subjective and experience-based than quantitative risk analysis.
-This makes it an ideal way to incorporate insights from those executives who know the business operations but have less experience in formal risk management.
+This makes it an ideal way to incorporate insights from those executives who know the business operations, but need more experience in formal risk management.

-Quantitative risks are those assigned an actual numerical value using algorithms and actuarial data.
-(For example, “A ransomware attack that locks us out critical systems for four hours will cost us $100,000 in lost revenue.”)
-While quantitative security risk assessment determines that numerical value, qualitative analysis is also often used to determine the full impact of a particular defined risk.
+Quantitative risks receive an actual numerical value using algorithms and actuarial data with identified hazards.
+For instance, “A ransomware attack that locks us out of critical systems for four hours will cost us $100,000 in lost revenue.”
+While quantitative security risk assessment determines that numerical value, qualitative analysis is often used to determine the full impact of a defined operational risk.

-- Identify any potential risks within your own organization, as well as risks your vendors or other third parties may pose.
+- Identify any potential risks within the organization, as well as risks your vendors or other third parties may pose.

 - Evaluate risk criteria to determine the probability of a risk happening and its possible impact.
-(This includes a vendor risk assessment as well!)
+(This includes vendor risk assessment tools as well.)

 - Assess the extent of those outstanding risks.

 Risk evaluation is just one piece of a risk management plan.
-Let’s take a look at the other parts of creating a risk management plan to help you get a complete picture of how this will all play out for your organization.
+Let’s look at the other parts of a risk management plan to help you get a complete picture of how this all works together for an organization.

 - Step 1: Assigning roles and responsibilities.
 Before embarking on this journey, leaders and other supporting team members must be identified, and each one must understand his or her role in the risk management plan.

 - Step 2: Budgeting and cost-benefit analysis.
 You won’t be able to address all risks at once.
-Before prioritizing and mitigating risks, then, you should first determine the overall budget for your risk management plan.
-Then perform a cost-benefit analysis for each risk and its mitigation plans, to assure that you spend your budget dollars efficiently.
+Before prioritizing and mitigating risks, you should first determine the overall budget for your risk management plan.
+Then perform a cost-benefit analysis for each risk and its mitigation plans to assure that you spend your budget efficiently.

 - Step 3: Process and timing.
 It’s imperative to lay out the risk management process and how risks will be evaluated before you start.
 It’s also key to clarify expectations around the timing and frequency of certain actions.

 - Step 6: Tracking and auditing.
-This step involves how risk evaluation and treatment are recorded, reported, and stored for future auditing needs.
+This step guides how risk evaluation and treatment are recorded, reported, and stored for future auditing needs.
 This step can include checklists and other methods to support proper documentation.

-ZenGRC simplifies risk management and compliance with complete views of control environments, easy access to information necessary for risk evaluation, and continual compliance monitoring to address critical tasks at any time.
+ROAR simplifies risk management and compliance with complete views of control environments, easy access to information necessary for risk evaluation, and continual compliance monitoring to address high-risk and critical tasks at any time.
 The user-friendly dashboards show which risks need mitigating, how to do it, track workflows, and collect and store documents.